-Mink oil and boot oil from Fiebing’s and boots oil from Huberd’s respectively are two of the most well-known leather treatments options out there.
+Mink oil and boot oil from Fiebing’s and boots oil from Huberd’s respectively are two of the most well-known leather treatment options out there.

-There’s not much REAL content out there that talks about this topic so I’ve decided to use my own steel toe work boots to test mink oil vs boots oil on them and see what happens.
+There’s not much REAL content out there that address this topic so I’ve decided to apply some mink oil to a couple of my work boots and then apply boots oil to another pair of work boots and see what happens.

 I’ve used these two because I wanted to try different colors and different leathers and just see what happens.

 One is black so obviously, we won’t see some things like if it changes the color of the boot or not.
 That’s why I chose to have an extra boot for the test since this one has a more light color and we could see changes in colors and other helpful things.

 I’m sorry to tell you I don’t know and probably no one knows 100% for sure (unless you’re the person who creates these).